Thom1729/Sublime-JS-Custom/README.md

 ## Installation

 JS Custom can be installed via [Package Control](https://packagecontrol.io/installation).

-Alternatively, you can install JS Custom manually by cloning it into your Packages directory as “JSCustom”.
-If you do, you may need to manually install its dependencies.
+If JS Custom is uninstalled, it will remove any compiled syntax definitions.

 ## Usage

-JS Custom ships with two example configurations: “JS Custom - Default” and “JS Custom - React”.
-These should automatically be built and available for use upon installation.
+To use JS Custom, you specify one or more syntax configurations in the JS Custom preferences.
+JS Custom will compile each configuration into a syntax definition.
+By default, JS Custom provides two example syntax configurations: “JS Custom - Default” and “JS Custom - React”.
+These should automatically be compiled and available for use upon installation.

-All syntaxes built by JS Custom are created inside your User package.
+All syntaxes compiled by JS Custom are created inside your User package.
 They are found in the Syntax menu under “User”, not under “JS Custom”.

+## Configuration

-To customize your syntaxes, choose Preferences → Package Settings → JS Custom → Settings from the menubar.
-The package default settings will be shown on the left; your user settings will be on the right.
+To customize your syntax configurations, choose Preferences → Package Settings → JS Custom → Settings from the menubar.
+The package default settings will be shown on the left and your user settings on the right.
 When you change your user settings, your custom syntaxes will automatically be recompiled.
-(This may take a few seconds, especially if you have a lot of configurations.)
+(This may take a few seconds, especially if you have a lot of syntax configurations.)

-A number of common example configurations can be found in the [Recipes](./docs/recipes.md).
+A number of common example syntax configurations can be found in the [Recipes](./docs/recipes.md).
 See also the [Configuration Reference](./docs/configuration.md).

 If you modify your user settings outside Sublime Text, this package may not notice your modifications.
-You can force it to rebuild all of your custom syntaxes by choosing Preferences → Package Settings → JS Custom → Rebuild Syntaxes from the menubar, or by choosing “JS Custom: Rebuild Syntaxes” from the command palette.
+To manually rebuild all of your custom syntaxes, choose Preferences → Package Settings → JS Custom → Rebuild Syntaxes from the menubar or choose “JS Custom: Rebuild Syntaxes” from the command palette.

 ## Commands

 JS Custom provides the following commands.
 Except for “JSX Close Tag”, they are available in the command palette and under Preferences → Package Settings → JS Custom.

+### Preferences: JS Custom

+Open the default JS Custom preferences and your own JS Custom user preferences side-by-side in a new window.

 ### JS Custom: Rebuild Syntaxes (`build_js_custom_syntaxes`)